"I trust this law firm so much that I refer them friends and family. They are always there for you with advice and guidance." by A.S., Past Client

 The Florida Supreme Court stated in Reaves v.
 State that in order to assert the defense of involuntary intoxication, the defendant is required to present evidence of intoxication during the offense.
 Corroborating, objective evidence is needed to show that the defendant was unable to form the requisite specific intent.
 The Court further explained how (1) detailed confessions, (2) the defendant’s clear recollection of the facts, (3) deliberate behaviors, or (4) evidence showing the defendant was not intoxicated when the offense was committed can all go to negating a voluntary intoxication defense at trial.

 To determine which possible defenses are applicable to your case, we highly advise contacting a skilled defense attorney in your area.

 Attorney for Battery Charges in Tallahassee, FL

-Violent crime charges can be serious.
-But an arrest does not always mean that you will be convicted.
-It is important to understand the charges you face, and know you do not have to tackle them alone.
-If you are charged with battery or aggravated battery, contact a skilled criminal lawyer in Tallahassee.
+Violent crime charges have serious consequences.
+However, an arrest does not always mean that you will be convicted.
+It is important to have an understanding of the charges you face and knowing you do not have to tackle them alone.
+If you are charged with Battery or Aggravated Battery, contact a skilled criminal lawyer in Tallahassee.

-The experienced criminal defense lawyers at Pumphrey Law will zealously fight for your rights.
-They will look for holes in the prosecution’s argument and every misstep the police made in gathering evidence and arresting you, and will use that to seek to get your charges reduced or dismissed.
+The experienced Tallahassee criminal defense lawyers at Pumphrey Law will zealously fight for your rights.
+We will look for holes in the prosecution’s argument and every misstep the police may have made in gathering evidence and arresting you.
+Our attorneys will use any relevant evidence to seek to get your charges reduced or dismissed.